-Putting a roof over your family’s head is probably the best decision you’ll make in your lifetime – granted the said roof is hazard-free, that is.
-Together with hidden plumbing and potential electrical issues, faulty roofing is a common problem which plagues both old and new houses.
-That’s why you should examine the rooftop carefully when looking for a place to settle down: if you fail to check the area upstairs, you may see your investment go down the gutters within a few months.
+Putting a roof over your family's head is probably the best decision you'll make in your lifetime – granted the said roof is hazard-free, that is.
+Together with hidden plumbing and potential electrical issues, roofing problems can plague both old and new houses.
+That's why you should examine the rooftop carefully when looking for a place to settle down: if you fail to check the area upstairs, you may see your investment go down the gutters within a few months.
 Here are top ten roof issues that can cost you a small fortune if not timely detected.

 1. Roof leaks

 If not discovered on time, a leaky roof can punch a bottomless hole in your budget, because it can result it mold growth, ugly ceiling stains, peeling paint, and deterioration of the supporting structure.
 Drips and trickles caused by rain and melting snow can also damage internal wiring granted time and neglect.
 Wiring defects caused by roof leaks are both potentially hazardous and extremely costly to repair, so in case you identify a drippy spot up in the attic, take care of it immediately.
 The most common water entry points in the roofing include faulty flashing, broken or missing shingles, and seam defects.

 Left unattended, blow-offs, tenting, billowing, and reduced resistance to wind can cause extensive damage to the attic and the rest of the property.
 These issues can arise due to poor gravel embedment, old age of the roofing, and use of few base sheet fasteners in installation of torch-applied and hot bituminous roofs.
 If your future home has a single-ply roof, you should have a professional check the shape of the covering and substrate.
 This problem is fixable, but you definitely need to know about it before you can call the roof your own.